codesmart999/chat-rooms-firebase/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Use the Chat Rooms plugin to have chat rooms added to your site, powered by [Firebase](https://www.firebase.com).
+Use the Chat Rooms plugin to have chat rooms added to your site, powered by Firebase and AngularJS.

 == Description ==